polyfy/polylith/readme.md

 ```

 If we execute `poly ws` without any arguments, it will view the whole workspace as plain data (a hash map).
-This data structure is produces by the tool itself and is used by all the commands internally.
+This data structure is produceed by the tool itself and is used by all the commands internally.
-The commands only operate on this hash map and is not performing any side effecting operations,
+The commands only operate on this hash map and are not performing any side effecting operations,
 like touching the disk or executing git commands.
 Instead, everything is prepared so that all commands can
 be executed in memory.

-This will not only simplifies the code of the tool itself but it also gives us, as a user of the tool,
+This will not only simplify the code of the tool itself but it also gives us, as a user of the tool,
 a way to explore the complete state of the workspace.

 A good way to start digging into this data structure is to list all its keys: